JuruSteve/buildweek-pintreach-BE/README.md

 ## Endpoints

 ### GET /users

-* returns array of users, used for testing purposes
+- returns array of users, used for testing purposes

 ### GET /users/:id

-* returns single user by id
+- returns single user by id

 ### GET /aricles

-* returns array of all articles in database
+- returns array of all articles in database

+### GET /users/:id/articles

+- returns articles saved by user

 ### GET /articles/:id

-* returns single article by id
+- returns single article by id

 ### POST /auth/register

-* requires name, username, password, email and optional img
+- requires name, username, password, email and optional img
-* username and email must be unique, will fail if user is already registered
+- username and email must be unique, will fail if user is already registered

 ```
 {